SilentNightSound/SR-Model-Importer/README.md

 1. Download a 3dmigoto .zip and extract it.
 I have provided two versions:
    - "3dmigoto-SRMI-for-development.zip" is a development version intended for creating mods which has all features turned on (including the green text at the top and bottom of the screen) but is slower
-   - "3dmigoto-SRMI-for-playing-mods.zip" is a version of the program indended for playing mods which has development features turned off (no green text) but is faster
+   - "3dmigoto-SRMI-for-playing-mods.zip" is a version of the program intended for playing mods which has development features turned off (no green text) but is faster

 2. For loading 3dmigoto, run  `3DMigotoLoader.exe` as admin.
 Note that the exe has been compiled from python so Windows Defender might flag it - if you are having issues running the exe because it is being blocked, I have also provided `3DMigotoLoader.py` which has the same code (you will need to install the psutil and pyinjector dependencies to run it)